csc-training/intro-to-dl/day2/Exercise_7.md

 notebook there is also code to try the original distilgpt2 model, does our fine-tuned model produce any better results?

-You can also try a model that we prepared earlier that has trained for a full hour:
+You can also try a model that we prepared earlier that was trained for several hours:

 ```
-path_to_model = "/scratch/project_462001095/data/users/mvsjober/gpt-imdb-model/checkpoint-65000/"
+path_to_model = "/scratch/project_462001095/data/users/mvsjober/gpt-imdb-model/checkpoint-145300/"
 ```